harikt/aurav2book/manuscript/introduction.md

 ```

 The `web/index.php` is where you need to point your virtual host.
 Check the
-chapter Setting up your virtual host for more information.
+chapter [setting up your virtual host](#leanpub-auto-setting-up-your-virtual-host) for more information.

 Alternatively you can start the built-in PHP server.